lenny

 Approach

-Interactive discussion, guided activity, and collaborative game.
+Interactive discussion, guided activity, collaborative game, scenario-based problem solving, and creative expression.

 Materials